Teradata/stacki-ace/README.md

 them -- the frontend Pi will install all backend Pis that are listed in `stack list host`.

-* Enjoy your $35 dollar / node cluster!!
+* Enjoy your $35 dollar / host cluster!!